ArnavGoel1/Expense_Tracker/README.md

-# Expense Tracker (Python)
+# Expense Tracker

 ## About the Project

-Keeping track of daily expenses can be difficult, especially when small purchases add up over time.
-This Expense Tracker is a simple command-line application built in Python that helps users record, organize, and analyze their spending habits.

-The program stores expense data in a CSV file, allowing users to add, view, delete, search, and summarize expenses whenever needed.
-It also provides an option to export records in JSON format for backup or further analysis.

----
+Expense Tracker is a command-line application developed in Python to help users manage their daily expenses efficiently.
+The application allows users to record, view, search, and delete expense records while storing data in a CSV file.
+It also provides monthly spending summaries and supports exporting data to JSON format.

 ## Features

-- Add new expenses with:
+- Add new expenses with category, description, amount, and date
-  - Category
-  - Description
-  - Amount
-  - Date

-- View all recorded expenses in a formatted table.
+- View all recorded expenses

-- Delete expenses using their unique ID.
+- Delete expenses using unique IDs

-- Generate monthly spending summaries.

-- Search expenses by category.
+- Search expenses by category
+- Generate monthly spending summaries

-- Export all expense data to a JSON file.
+- Export expense records to JSON

-- Automatic expense ID generation.
+- Automatic expense ID generation

-- Data persistence using CSV files.
+- Persistent data storage using CSV files

----

-## Categories Available
+## Categories

-The application currently supports the following categories:

 - Food
 - Transport